Miss V Wright (Head of Faculty), Mr S Pryke, Mr J Day, Mr A Toon, Miss R Taylor and Mr P Etchingham

 Section B: Creative Writing

-Language Paper 2 – Writers’ viewpoints and perspectives
+English Language Paper 2 – Writers’ Viewpoints and Perspectives

 Section A: Reading and analysis of two non-fiction texts